ferreira-scm/LabQiime2/README.md

 # LabQiime2
-alternative data preprocessing and analysis
+alternative data preprocessing to the MA package.

+This can archieved!